-- Other information including information on preparation and revision of the SDS including: - (a) the date of preparation or last revision of the SDS;(unless this information is given elsewhere, i.e. in the header of each page, or very apparent on the first page). - (b) a key/legend to abbreviations and acronyms used in the SDS; - (c) literature references; and - (d) sources for data.
+- Other information including information on preparation and revision of the SDS including: - (a) the date of preparation or last revision of the SDS if not listed on each page; [it is common practice to provide this information in a header or footer of each page.
+If this is done, there is no value to repeating this information here] - (b) a key/legend to abbreviations and acronyms used in the SDS; - (c) key literature references; and - (d) sources for data if publicly available [there's no value in quoting long lists of references that the public are not able to access.